anmaloy/trill-categorize/scripts/README.md

 The code will likely continue with these lines, or something like them to import the project packages.
 `from src import io,proc`

-Use of the `click` package is preferred when making scripts which is very useful for including command line arguments: https://click.palletsprojects.com/en/8.1.x/
+Use of the `click` package is preferred when making scripts which is very useful for including command line arguments.
+This prevents having to modify python files to run the same code on multiple datasets https://click.palletsprojects.com/en/8.1.x/

+There is an example of this kind of script called `example_script_click.py`